Transportation in South Bend, Indiana: Public Transit

-Bus service in South Bend is controlled by the South Bend Public Transportation Corporation, (Commonly know and marketed as TRANSPO).
+Bus service in South Bend is controlled by the South Bend Public Transportation Corporation, (Commonly known and marketed as TRANSPO).
 It has multiple routes connecting many parts of St. Joseph County.
 The South Street Station serves as its hub, with buses arriving and offering transfers to other lines frequently.
 At Twin Branch Park, connections can be made with the Interurban Trolley, which connects Mishawaka to Elkhart.

 In 2014, TRANSPO began to replace their Gillig Low Floor buses with newer, cleaner, New Flyer Xcelsior buses, which use compressed natural gas technologies.

 There are, as of 2021, 1,002 bus stops and 24 separate routes offered by TRANSPO.
 While TRANSPO's ridership and funding have been steadily dropping, many view the agency as a necessity, as it has helped connect and revitalize the west side of the city.

 Intercity Bus Service

 Greyhound busses operated out of the airport until 2019, when they relocated to a leased portion of the South Street Station.